WrappedUsername/Ethernaut/contracts/Level 0/README.md

-# Introduction to Ethernaut
-## Level 0 Instance
+# Introduction to Ethernaut - Level 0 - Instance
-### Code snippets may not be in order from smart contract see the contract files for unaltered code.
+## Code snippets are *not* in order from smart contract see the contract files for unaltered code.

 ```Solidity